A stableness of resistance model for nonresponse adjustment with callback data: Semiparametric theory and doubly robust estimation

 Doubly robust methods have been advocated in recent years for missing data analysis, causal inference, and other problems with data coarsening.
-However, previous proposals have assumed that the odds ratio function $\Gamma(X,Y)$ is either known exactly with the special case of MAR \citep[e.g.,][]{scharfstein1999adjusting,lipsitz1999weighted,tan2006distributional,vanderlaan2006targeted,vansteelandt2007estimation,okui2012doubly}, or can be estimated with the aid of an extra instrumental or shadow variable \citep[e.g.,][]{miao2016varieties,sun2018semiparametric,ogburn2015doubly}.
-We have shown that with callbacks widely available in survey data, one can doubly robust estimate both the odds ratio model and the outcome mean.
+Previous proposals have assumed that the odds ratio function $\Gamma(X,Y)$ is either known exactly with the special case of MAR \citep[e.g.,][]{scharfstein1999adjusting,lipsitz1999weighted,tan2006distributional,vanderlaan2006targeted,vansteelandt2007estimation,okui2012doubly}, or can be estimated with the aid of an extra instrumental or shadow variable \citep[e.g.,][]{miao2016varieties,sun2018semiparametric,ogburn2015doubly}.
+We offer an alternative approach that achieves doubly robust estimation of both the odds ratio model and the outcome mean with the aid of callback data.
+The double robustness of the DR estimator in Theorem \ref{thm:dr} requires $A_1(X;\alpha_1)$ and $\Gamma(X,Y;\gamma)$ to be correctly specified.
+In Section S3 of the supplement, we also derive the closed form of the efficient influence function in this semiparametric model

-If the missingness mechanism is indeed at random, i.e. $\Gamma(X,Y)=0$, then $\pr(X,Y,R_2)$ is identified without callback data.
-The efficiency bound for the nonparametric model, with the same observed data of $(X,Y)$ but without the callback data, is the variance of the conventional AIPW influence function: